foxeatbread/Agile-Assignment1/README.md

 # Branch policy:

- All the test --merge--> develop --merge---> main
+ Most of the the test --merge--> develop --merge---> main

 # Bundling/Code splitting: